Kang-S/State-Estimation/README.md

 The first argument is the number(#) of IEEE-bus system.

 The second argument (optional) is the hardware-connected bus from the Hardware-In-The-Loop (HITL) testbed.
 If this argument is not given by the user then the code runs only based on the measurements input file.

-If given then the user **must** -- before! -- run the python script to use the synchronous modbus client implementation from pymodbus.
+If the second argument (HITL bus) is a program input then the user **must** -- before execution (!) -- run the python script to use the synchronous modbus client implementation from pymodbus.

 Example:
 ```